noahehall/theBookOfNoah/databases/mysql_new.md

       - default-collation=latin

 # IMPORTANT LOCATIONS

+# PERFORMANCE
+  - increasing the size of the `myisam_sort_buffer_size` will sometimes make table alterations go faster
+  - limiting the number of characters used in an index makes for a smaller index which will be faster and probably just as accurate as using the complete column widths

 # STORAGE ENGINES
   - storage engine: manages queries and itnerfaces betweena users sql statements and the databases backend storage, is the critical software any database management system